the-scouts/por/sphinx_source/chapter-5.rst

 d.
 The County Commissioner is assisted and supported by:

    * the County Team, comprising the County Youth Commissioner, Deputy County Commissioners, County Training Manager, all Assistant County Commissioners and County Leaders;
    * County Administrators and Advisers;
    * the County Scout Council;
    * the County Executive Committee;
    * the County Scout Active Support Units.\ :sup:`sv`

 Rule 5.15 This rule is intentionally left blank
 -----------------------------------------------
-BLANK RULE DUMMY

 Rule 5.16 The Constitution of the Scout County
 ----------------------------------------------